 Cinnamon and nutmeg: Success, luck, money.
 Cheap and easy to find.
 If you come across an abundance spell that requires something out of reach, go for these herbs instead.
 Works like a charm.

 Basil: Associated with love.
 Basil’s power is legendary, and can be used as a substitute for ingredients in love spells, or just added to them for extra luck.

 Thyme, mustard seeds, and oregano: These herbs are harmless when eaten, and by doing so you take on their powers!
 Great replacements in strength and courage spells.

-Rosemary: Health!
+Rosemary: Purification, love, and health!
 It even smells medicinal.
 Rosemary can be burned as a replacement for sage, added to altars and poppets, and is a great all-purpose herb for healing spells.

 Pepper and onion: Banishing and warding.
 Pepper is a repellent and can be used in any spell as a substitute when you’re trying to get rid of something nasty.
 Onion has an added protective component.